r-grandorder/tri-hermes/en/pages/Interludes/Yagyu Tajima-no-kami Munenori.md

 **Yagyu Tajima-no-kami**
 I hope you can forgive me.
 It was not my intention to drag you along on this old man's whim.
-I must apologize to you, Master, and to all of you who assisted {(M) him /(F) her}.
+I must apologize to you, Master, and to all of you who assisted {♂ him /♀️ her}.

 **Chiyome**